Stimulated cooling of molecules on multiple rovibrational transitions with coherent pulse trains

 In this work we explore molecular slowing with coherent pulse trains.
 Pulse trains offer several advantages.
 First, the broadband structure of mode-locked lasers allows one to address multiple rotational levels simultaneously.
 Secondly, it simplifies stabilization of the multiple frequencies involved, even for species for which building reference cells is impractical \cite{RevModPhys.75.325}.
 Finally, by manipulating the phases of successive pulse trains, as shown below, the capture range of velocities addressed can be tuned.
 Looking at the state-of-the-art frequency combs (FC) \cite{SchHarYos08,AdlCosTho09, LeiMarBye11,VodSorSor11}, we note that a fiber-laser-based FC with 10~W average power was demonstrated~\cite{SchHarYos08} and the authors argue that the technology is scalable above 10 kW average power.
 The spectral coverage was expanded from optical frequencies to ultraviolet and to mid-IR spectral regions~\cite{AdlCosTho09, LeiMarBye11,VodSorSor11}.
-The high resolution quantum control via the combination of pulse shaping and frequency comb was shown in \cite{Ye07,ZhiLeaWei07,StoCruFla06,StoMatAvi08}.
-The experiments on line-by-line addressing have been done \cite{ZhiLeaWei07}.
+The high resolution quantum control via the combination of pulse shaping and frequency comb was shown in \cite{Ye07, JiaHuaLea07,StoCruFla06,StoMatAvi08}.
+The experiments on line-by-line addressing have been done \cite{JiaHuaLea07}.
+In \cite{JiaHuaLea07} the authors have demonstrated the high-fidelity programmable, and line-by-line manipulation of the amplitude and phase of more than 100 individual comb components (with 5 GHz teeth spacing) in a spectral span of about 0.5 THz.

 We focus on the transitions between the rovibrational levels $(\upsilon,J)$ {\em inside} the ground electronic potential.
 The frequencies $\nu_{J,J+1}^{\upsilon,\upsilon'}$ of the $R$-branch ($J \rightarrow J'=J+1$) electric-dipole-allowed transitions between rovibrational manifolds read